 The movie offers high-voltage thrills and Marvin’s portrayal of the superbly capable tough guy out on a mission is commendable.
 It’s also the innovative construction of the movie, the ghostly strangeness of the atmosphere, the ambiguity around the nature of the events, and the dark psyche of Walker which makes Point Blank a masterpiece of the crime genre.

 5. Lady Snowblood (1973)

-Like John Wick, this movie is action-packed, violent, tense, and is centred around a highly-skilled killer with a revenge motive.
+Like John Wick, this movie is action-packed, violent, and tense, and is centered around a highly-skilled killer with a revenge motive.
 However, the unique element that makes this movie shine is the tragic situation of Yuki, who is doomed to live through an imposed identity and a life of blood and horror since birth.
-The psychological and political complexity of Lady Snowblood along with its well-executed and stylised action make it a great watch.
+The psychological and political complexity of Lady Snowblood along with its well-executed and stylized action make it a great watch.

 6. Kill Bill: Vol. 1 (2003) & Kill Bill: Vol. 2 (2004)